-The first step in understanding the Sunset Bay Wharf is to spend a little time with an internet map to get a feel for the unique location and geography here.
-The Wharf located along a several mile stretch of sandy beach at the widest part of Puget Sound directly across from its entrance to the Pacific Ocean.
-This means ocean like beaches with ornate driftwood, expansive sand flats, and everyday encounters with marine mammals including seals, porpoises, and sea lions.
+The Sunset Bay Wharf is located along a several mile stretch of sandy beach at the widest part of Puget Sound directly across from its entrance to the Pacific Ocean.
+This means ocean like beaches with ornate driftwood, expansive sand flats, and everyday encounters with marine mammals including seals, otters, porpoises, and sea lions.
 It also means crystal clear waters with ocean levels of salinity hosting almost every imaginable cold water marine organism along with copious populations of schooling fish and crab.
-In short, the Sunset Bay Wharf is worlds apart from lake based summer programs as is our mission of helping young people develop the courage, critical thinking, and teamworking skills necessary to safely navigate the natural and human built environments, and to plant the seed for a lifetime of interest and appreciation in the saltwater marine ecosystem, ocean watersports, and the law.
+In short, the Sunset Bay Wharf is worlds apart from lake based summer programs, as is our mission of helping young people develop the courage, critical thinking, and teamworking skills necessary to safely navigate the natural and human built environments, and to plant the seed for a lifetime of interest and appreciation in the outdoors and our saltwater marine ecosystem.

 Where did it come from?

 Prior to air travel, the Sunset Bay Wharf served as a tourist destination for Seattle's elite with Eddie Bauer and Bill Boeing being among the regulars here staying for their annual vacations and sport fishing for salmon.
-The current Wharf summer programs grew out of the Sunset Bay Club's start some 25 years ago which was the first to adopt surface supplied air for teaching Eskimo rolls making the lifesaving skill accessible to weekend kaykers by allowing multiple attempts between wet exists.
+The current Wharf summer programs grew out of the Sunset Bay sea kayaking club some 25 years ago which was the first to adopt surface supplied air for teaching Eskimo rolls making the lifesaving skill accessible to weekend kaykers by allowing multiple attempts between wet exists.

 Why is the Sunset Bay Wharf on of the Best Places Anywhere for Youth Summer Programs?

--Puget Sound is home to literally thousands of porpoises, seals, sea lions, otters, and even pods of resident Orca Whales, and we encounter these marine mammals everyday during the summer months of.
+-Puget Sound is home to literally thousands of seals, porpoises, sea lions, otters, and even pods of resident Orca Whales, and we encounter these marine mammals everyday during the summer months.

--We have possibly the largest warmest sandiest beach on the Sound for beach combing, biking, and exploring the intertidal zone.
+-We have the largest warmest sandiest beach on the Sound for beach combing, biking, and exploring the intertidal zone.